 If the destination belongs to the same network, then the source device uses its ARP cache for the MAC address of the destination.
 If the MAC address is not listed in the ARP cache then the source generates an ARP request to acquire the MAC address to complete the packet sending to the destination.

-When a packet completed, router send it to the destination.
-If the destination network address belongs to a different network, then source consults its ARP cache for gateway MAC address, if the MAC address listed in the ARP cache the source forwards the packet to its default gateway.
+When a packet is completed, the router send it to the destination.
+If the destination network address belongs to a different network, then the source consults its ARP cache for the gateway MAC address, if the MAC address is listed in the ARP cache the source forwards the packet to its default gateway.

-The MAC address is not listed in ARP cache of Laptop 0; So Laptop 0 generate ARP request for acquiring the MAC address of the default gateway.
-When Laptop 0 received MAC address then the Laptop 0 encapsulates the layer3 Packet into layer2 frames and sends it to Layer1.
-The Layer 1 send Layer 2 frame in the shape of an Ethernet frame (0 and 1).
+The MAC address is not listed in the ARP cache of Laptop 0; So Laptop 0 generate an ARP request for acquiring the MAC address of the default gateway.
+When Laptop 0 received the MAC address then Laptop 0 encapsulates the layer3 Packet into layer2 frames and sends it to Layer1.
+Layer 1 sends a Layer 2 frame in the shape of an Ethernet frame (0 and 1).